-- We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation, updated internal policies and circulars and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.
+- We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation, updated internal policies and circulars and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the entity and involves: - Management; - Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, analysts, regulators or others.

-- All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the entity and involves: - Management; - o Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, analysts, regulators or others. - We have disclosed to you all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - Any other matters that the auditor may consider necessary.
+- We have disclosed to you all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - There are no material transactions including known liabilities and losses that have not been properly recorded in the accounting records underlying the financial statements. - To the best of our knowledge, there have been no communications from regulatory agencies or Government representatives concerning investigations or allegations of non-compliance with laws or regulations in any jurisdiction, or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements - Any other matters that the auditor may consider necessary.